jfvasconez/metronome_sandbox/README.md

 pip install -r requirements.txt
 ```

-4. Create a .env file in the project root by copying the example.env file.
-Update the .env file with your specific configuration values.
+4. Create a .env file in the project root by copying the example.env file and update the new .env file with your specific API token.
 ```bash
 cp example.env .env
 ```

 ## Usage
 The `metronome_scripts.py` script provides various functions for testing and generating events in the Metronome system.

-Here are the available commands:
+Here are the available commands that you can type into your console:

 - Generate a sample heartbeat event:
 ```bash